-7 Ways to Have a Stress-Free Run
+7 Ways to Maintain a Stress-Free Running habit

 Running can be a great release during stressful times.
 When you run, your body secretes endorphins, the hormones that give you a natural boost and can help you overcome a bad mood.
 However, simply going for a run is often not enough to relieve some complex frustrations.
 If you are not in the right mental condition or some of your vital settings are off, running could even make you feel more stressed.
 So what should you do?

 Let’s look at 7 ways to help you have a stress-free run.

 1. Avoid Unnecessary Tension

 During stressful situations, people usually tend to hold stress in their shoulders and hands.
 Many runners clench their fists in a certain way while running, which may cause tension in the neck, shoulders, lower back, as well as in the rest of the arms.
 Such tension is capable of throwing off your running form, which can result in pain in those parts of the body.